File a Complaint

 You filed a complaint.
 Now what?

-If you filed the complaint and the commission decides to close the complaint without an investigation, you will be notified by mail.
-You may ask the commission to reconsider its decision.
+If you filed the complaint and the board decides to close the complaint without an investigation, you will be notified by mail.
+You may ask the board to reconsider its decision.
 This is a one-time option to submit additional, relevant information that indicates a violation of nursing law occurred (see RCW 18.130).
 Without additional relevant information, the case will remain closed.

-If the commission decides to investigate your complaint, the investigator may need you to:
+If the board decides to investigate your complaint, the investigator may need you to:

 A complaint has been filed against your nursing license.
 Now what?